erkenes/docker-vaultwarden-server/README.md

-# vaultwarden-server
+# Vaultwarden with Traefik

-This repository helps to host your own [vaultwarden](https://github.com/dani-garcia/vaultwarden) instance on your server or a raspberry-pi.
+This repository helps to host your own [Vaultwarden](https://github.com/dani-garcia/vaultwarden) instance on your server or a raspberry-pi.

 ## Usage